tisannai/tuile/README.md

 `utils` includes miscellaneous support functions which are missing from Guile.
 Provides, for example, a significantly easier regexp usage than standard Guile.

+# fn

+`fn` provides file name and path queries. `fn` extracts information from file name string and the results can be used to create new file paths.